AnilDerin/RunControl-3D/README.md

 ### How to run the example?

 1. Clone this repo
-2. Open Unity 3D and load the project
+2. Open Unity 3D File > Open Project > Select Run Control 3D from Unity Hub